Arithmetic geometry: Mid-to-late 20th century: developments in modularity, p-adic methods, and beyond

 Between 1956 and 1957, Yutaka Taniyama and Goro Shimura posed the Taniyama–Shimura conjecture (now known as the modularity theorem) relating elliptic curves to modular forms.
 This connection would ultimately lead to the first proof of Fermat's Last Theorem in number theory through algebraic geometry techniques of modularity lifting developed by Andrew Wiles in 1995.

 In the 1960s, Goro Shimura introduced Shimura varieties as generalizations of modular curves.
 Since the 1979, Shimura varieties have played a crucial role in the Langlands program as a natural realm of examples for testing conjectures.

 In papers in 1977 and 1978, Barry Mazur proved the torsion conjecture giving a complete list of the possible torsion subgroups of elliptic curves over the rational numbers.
 Mazur's first proof of this theorem depended upon a complete analysis of the rational points on certain modular curves.
 In 1996, the proof of the torsion conjecture was extended to all number fields by Loïc Merel.

 In 1983, Gerd Faltings proved the Mordell conjecture, demonstrating that a curve of genus greater than 1 has only finitely many rational points (where the Mordell–Weil theorem only demonstrates finite generation of the set of rational points as opposed to finiteness).

+Early 21st century

 In 2001, the proof of the local Langlands conjectures for GL_{n} was based on the geometry of certain Shimura varieties.

 In the 2010s, Peter Scholze developed perfectoid spaces and new cohomology theories in arithmetic geometry over p-adic fields with application to Galois representations and certain cases of the weight-monodromy conjecture.